joshgallantt/Nexus/README.md

 guard routingKey == "analytics" else { return }
 ```

-This allows you to send certain events to Firebase, others to file loggers, and others to the console—all from the same call site.
+This allows you to send certain events to Firebase, others to file loggers, and others to the console - all from the same call site.

->Note: routingKey is just a convention.
-Destinations can inspect and filter on any event metadata — such as type, attributes, fileName, or even threadName.
+>💡 routingKey is just a convention.
+Destinations can inspect and filter on any event metadata - such as type, attributes, fileName, or even threadName.
 You’re in full control of how events are handled.
 Hint: Maybe a analytics desination only cares about tracking event types 😉

 ## <br> 🪐 Custom Destinations

 Create your own by conforming to `NexusDestination`.
-Use as little or as much data as you'd like before sending it off to wherever you please\!
+Use as little or as much data as you'd like before sending it off to wherever you please!

 ```swift
 public protocol NexusDestination: Sendable {